-Fostering Solutions works closely with a number of Local Authorities to understand their specific needs relating to foster placements in particular areas
+National Fostering Agency Scotland works closely with a number of Local Authorities to understand their specific needs relating to children needing a foster family in particular areas.

 As an agency we then look to recruit foster families from a range of backgrounds who are able to provide the best possible homes for fostered children in the care of Local Authorities.
-The types of placement provided are:
+The types of foster care provided are: